sikaxn/REV-Servo-Hub-CAN-Protocol/readme.md

 ![image](img/converter.jpg)

 ## 📌 Overview

+(This document is ChatGPT generated cuz I am lazy.
+However the script do work.)

 The REV Servo Hub communicates over the CAN bus using **29-bit Extended IDs**, supporting up to **6 servo channels** grouped as:

 - **Group 0**: Channels 0–2